ATheCoder/athecoder/README.md

 I'm a senior software engineer at Dej and a student of artificial intelligence at Iran University of Science and Technology.

+You can find some of the open source projects that I have contributed to pinned below:

 <!--